Mass Extinction in Geology: Earth’s Greatest Biological Reset Buttons

 What Is a Mass Extinction?

-A mass extinction is defined as a period in Earth’s history when a large number of species die out globally in a relatively short geological time span—usually less than a few million years.
-While extinction is a normal part of evolution, mass extinctions involve sudden, global-scale loss of biodiversity and significantly alter ecosystems.
+A mass extinction is defined as a period in Earth’s history when a large number of species die out globally in a relatively short geological time span, usually less than a few million years.
+While extinction is a normal part of evolution, mass extinctions involve a sudden, global-scale loss of biodiversity and significantly alter ecosystems.

 To qualify as a mass extinction, the event must meet criteria such as: